-Our overall objective is to enhance the numerical ocean of the next generation of Earth System Models across three different axes: 1) “blue” physicists will develop new parameterizations that better represent ocean eddies and convection; 2) “green” biogeochemists will improve the representation of ocean carbon and nitrogen cycling and associated marine emissions of trace gases and aerosol percursors to better integrate matine biogeochemistry within Earth System Models; and “white” scientists will improve the representation of ocean-ice sheet interactions in standalone ocean or ice-sheet models.
+Our overall objective is to enhance the numerical ocean of the next generation of Earth System Models across three different axes: 1) “blue” physicists will develop new parameterizations that better represent ocean eddies and convection; 2) “green” biogeochemists will improve the representation of ocean carbon and nitrogen cycling and associated marine emissions of trace gases and aerosol percursors to better integrate marine biogeochemistry within Earth System Models; and 3) “white” scientists will improve the representation of ocean-ice sheet interactions in standalone ocean or ice-sheet models.

 Institutions involved: MF-CNRM and UREAD will develop two mesoscale eddy parameterizations (geometric and backscatter); MOI, MF-CNRM and MPI-M will develop an eddy and convective mixing scheme; CNRS-IPSL, MPI-M and ULB will improve the representation of the nitrogen cycle in ocean biogeochemistry and its link to N2O and NH3 emissions; CNRS-IGE will implement parameterizations of ice-shelf basal melt for small ice shelves (Antarctica) and iceberg calving; UREAD will develop a method to represent melt on vertical ice faces for Greenland; MF-CNRM will improve the representation of icebergs; and SMHI will coordinate the work on the evaluation of new ocean and cryosphere process parameterizations in collaboration with Cross-Cutting Activity 1 (XCA1).

-My role in WP3 is to coordinate the work aiming to improve the representation of ice-sheet processes in ESM2025.
+In ESM2025, I coordinate the work in WP3 aiming to improve the representation of ice-sheet processes in ESM2025.
 The aim is to focus on the processes that will be crucial for the inclusion of ice sheet models in WP8-9, e.g., melting beneath ice shelves or on the vertical face of glaciers termini, iceberg calving.

-Milestones & Delievrables
+WP3 Milestones & Deliverables

 Definition of key diagnostics to evaluate planned ESM improvements at the process level (CT1/WP2/land) and with respect to coupled interactions and coupled performance (CT2).
-Identification of key observational data sets and initial scoping of diagnostics intended for ESMValTool.
+Identification of key observational data sets and initial scoping of diagnostics intended for ESMValTool

-Preliminary versions of new/improved ocean and ocean – ice sheet parameterisation schemes passed to CT2 for coupling and initial testing.
+Preliminary versions of new/improved ocean and ocean – ice sheet parameterisation schemes passed to CT2 for coupling and initial testing

-Ocean-only (CMIP6 OMIP, ISMIP6) simulations for evaluation of new parameterisations developed in WP3 and made available to XCA1.
+Ocean-only (CMIP6 OMIP, ISMIP6) simulations for evaluation of new parameterisations developed in WP3 and made available to XCA1

-Updated versions of new/improved ocean and ocean – ice sheet parameterisation schemes passed to CT2 for final coupling, tuning and use in XCA2 coupled simulations.
+Updated versions of new/improved ocean and ocean – ice sheet parameterisation schemes passed to CT2 for final coupling, tuning and use in XCA2 coupled simulations

-D3.3 – May 2024
+D3.3 – 31 May 2024

-Report on the improved C and N cycling in marine biogeochemical models and its implication for emissions of N2O, NH3 and POA/DMS.
+Report on the improved C and N cycling in marine biogeochemical models and its implication for emissions of N2O, NH3 and POA/DMS